-How to use a mouse or trackpad with your iPhone or iPad
+Use your favorite mouse or trackpad with your iPad

 - Tap AssistiveTouch.

-- Tap Pointing Devices.
+- Tap Devices.

 - Put your Bluetooth mouse into pairing mode.

 - Tap the name of your mouse when it appears on the menu in your iPad.
-Your mouse will now connect to your iPad.

 Connecting a wired mouse or Magic Trackpad 2

-Once you've connected your pointing device with your iPhone or iPad, you don't need to anything else other than turn AssistiveTouch on.
+Once you've connected your pointing device with your iPhone or iPad, you don't need to do anything other than turn AssistiveTouch on.

 How to customize the buttons on your pointing device